Darkl0ud/ESP32-S3_Info/README.md

 Forked from atomic14.
-All credit for Pinout goes to him.
+All credit for Pinout goes to them.

 # Is this useful?